nd1012/ObjectValidation/src/ObjectValidation Docs/index.md

 method and a LINQ expression like the one from the example to filter out any exception in the results.

-`ValidatableObject` types may be validated automatic (depending on the app context), because they implement the `IValidatableObject` interface.
-The `ValidatableObject` executes the ObjectValidation method internal.
+`ValidatableObjectBase` types may be validated automatic (depending on the app context), because they implement the `IValidatableObject` interface.
+The `ValidatableObjectBase` executes the ObjectValidation method internal.
 For using the `ValidatableObject` base class, simply extend from it, and call the base constructor from your constructor methods.

 **TIP**: You should use the `ValidatableObject` base type, if possible!
 By only implementing the `IValidatableObject` interface your type may be validated automatic, but not by the ObjectValidation library!

-In case you can't extend from `ValidatableObject`, you can implement the `IValidatableObject` and `IObjectValidatable` interfaces like this:
+In case you can't extend from `ValidatableObjectBase`, you can implement the `IValidatableObject` and `IObjectValidatable` interfaces like this:

 ```cs